-As you may expect, making a bomb threat in Pennsylvania is a serious matter, and authorities do not look upon those who make those type of threats favorably.
-In fact, any bomb threat or threat of violence falls into the category of “terroristic threats.”
+As you may expect, making a bomb threat in Pennsylvania is a serious matter, and authorities do not look upon those who make those types of threats favorably.
+In fact, any bomb threat or threat of violence falls into the category of “terroristic threats,” which can lead to serious terroristic threat charges.
 These threats carry stiff penalties, and if you face them, you need to know what you are up against.

-How Are Bomb Threats Classified Under Pennsylvania Law?
+How Are Terroristic Threats Classified Under Pennsylvania Law?

 Under Pennsylvania law, a bomb threat is considered a terroristic threat.
+Under Pennsylvania law, a bomb threat is considered a terroristic threat, which can result in a terroristic threat with severe legal consequences.
 As such, terroristic threats are codified as any of the following:

 Moreover, the threat can either be direct, such as verbally making a threat, or indirect, such as cryptically posting a threatening message via social media.
 Whether the threat is direct or indirect, if it meets the other two requirements of causing an evacuation of a building or otherwise causing panic in a public place, you will likely be at least arrested and questioned for making terroristic threats.